 - First, turn on the engine, but stay with the vehicle.
 If you need to head back inside, switch off the engine and securely lock the car.

 - Second, let the heated air circulate.
 This is to absorb additional moisture in the vehicle.

 - Next, brush off snow or light frost and use a scraper to remove ice.
 Gently lift your wipers to protect them when scraping.
 Use a de-icer solution to assist in the process.

 - Then, only once the windows, mirrors, and lights are clear, you're ready to go.

 We advise that you do not use hot water to de-ice your car or van.
 How many times have you seen someone running outside with a kettle and pouring it over the windscreen?
 This is not only dangerous for the driver but is a risky technique that cracks and breaks the glass, so it could end up leaving you in hot water!

 Modern remote heating technology

 Further to the above, some manufacturers offer remote heating on new vehicles- an advantageous development in motor vehicle technology.
 Ford, Volvo, and Land Rover have new models with remote heating, meaning a driver can warm the car without having to wait with it.
-Better yet, many electric and plug-in hybrid vehicles are fitted with a 'pre-heat' tool that will warm the car or van while it is plugged in.
-A great option for those considering an electric van this year or an electric car.
-Many of our customers are making the switch to electric and hybrid, especially since the UK recently announced the ban on the sale of petrol and diesel cars by 2030.
+Better yet, many electric and plug-in hybrid vehicles are fitted with a 'pre-heat tool that will warm the car or van while it is plugged in.
+An excellent option for those considering an electric van this year or an electric car.
+Many of our customers are switching to electric and hybrid, especially since the UK recently announced the ban on the sale of petrol and diesel cars by 2030.